grethi/CHGMapViewScale/README.md

 [_mapViewScale update];
 ```

-2. Wrapped in CHGMapView (Example: CHGMapViewController)
+* or wrapped in CHGMapView (Example: CHGMapViewController)
 ```objc
 // create a new CHGMapView based on GMSMapView.
 The scale is automatically available but invisible.
 _mapView = [CHGMapView mapWithFrame:CGRectZero camera:camera];